What is a good life?

 I will rid my heart of all of the vices I have become committed to.

 And I will rid my heart of envy, anger, hatred … because I don’t want to be in those magnificent beautiful days with a heart that is full of envy or anger or hatred.

 I will work tirelessly to perfect my character, because I know that this religion is how you interact with people and deal with them.

 And all of us collectively, myself included, we fall short in our interactions with people, in giving people what they need, what they deserve…

-“So this, brothers and sisters, is the reason why these days are so magnificent, because every single element of being in communion with God can be found in these days …” To watch the full speech, click here.
+“So this is the reason why these days are so magnificent, because every single element of being in communion with God can be found in these days …” To watch the full speech, click here.

-(The following is a partial transcript of a recent Friday sermon in Boston by Sheikh Yasir Fahmy transcribed by Reading Islam Team)
+(The following is a partial transcript of a recent Friday sermon in Boston by Sheikh Yasir Fahmy transcribed by Discovering Islam Team)